Techdozo

 The default and preferred choice of the media type is "application/graphql+json" , but "application/json" is also supported.

 In Spring Boot, you can implement the GaphQL service using low-level GraphQL Java API or a higher-level abstraction as Controller annotation (similar to REST API).
-However, if you are just starting out then, I think it’s better to start with the low-level GraphQL Java implementation as it covers some important concepts.
+However, if you are starting out then, I think it’s better to start with the low-level GraphQL Java implementation as it covers some important concepts.
 In this article, we’ll use GraphQL Java APIs rather than Controller annotation.

 The working code example of this article is listed on GitHub .
-To run the example, clone the repository, and import graphql-spring as a project in your favorite IDE as a Gradle project.
+To run the example, clone the repository and import graphql-spring as a project in your favorite IDE as a Gradle project.

 In this code example, we’ll implement the following GraphQL API.